youngbryanyu/simple-app-config/README.md

 SET = '["one", "two", "three"]'
 MAP = '{"dog": "3", "cat": "4"}'
 ```

+See the [API](#api) section for how to retrieve values from the configuration files.

 ## Command Line Arguments
 Command line arguments are optional and can be specified to override and set custom settings.